Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Experiments

-In order to further testify the effectiveness of the proposed components in this paper , we perform an ablation test on multiple variants of \textsc{KoaLa}.
-As shown in Table \ref{tab: ablation}, ConceptNet knowledge is proved to be effective even when we simply average their representations.
-Besides, both the attention mechanism and the attention loss contribute to selecting more useful knowledge from ConceptNet.
-As for multi-stage training, BERT encoders receive significant performance gain through fine-tuning on the ProPara task (66.5$\rightarrow$68.7).
-The additional LM fine-tuning phase improves the model for a second time (68.7$\rightarrow$70.4).
-Similar results appear in the ablation test on Recipes dataset (Table \ref{tab: recipes}).
+In order to further testify the effectiveness of the proposed components in this paper, we perform an ablation test on multiple variants of \textsc{KoaLa}.
+We remove certain components of our model and test whether it will deteriorate the model's performance.
+As shown in Table \ref{tab: ablation}, ConceptNet knowledge is proved to be effective even when we simply average their representations (67.7$\rightarrow$68.5).
+The enhancement brought by attentive knowledge infusion (68.5$\rightarrow$69.2) verifies the efficacy of knowledge selection, which allows the model to select the most relevant knowledge to the input context.
+Besides, the attention loss contributes to selecting more useful knowledge regarding the prediction target, which leads to another performance upgrade (69.2$\rightarrow$70.4).

+As for multi-stage training, consistent with the ``pre-train then fine-tune'' success in other NLP domains, BERT encoders receive significant performance gain through fine-tuning on the ProPara task (66.5$\rightarrow$68.7).
+The additional LM fine-tuning phase improves the model for a second time (68.7$\rightarrow$70.4), indicating that pre-fine-tuning on a larger corpus, though in self-supervised manner, strengthens BERT's encoding ability on procedural text.
+If we remove both ConceptNet knowledge infusion and multi-stage training procedure, the model's performance downgrades to 65.5 F1.
+Similar results appear in the ablation test on Recipes dataset (Table \ref{tab: recipes}), where we test the effectiveness of ConceptNet knowledge incorporation, BERT fine-tuning as well as the additional LM fine-tuning.
 Therefore, both ConceptNet knowledge and multi-stage training schema are crucial to \textsc{KoaLa}'s strong performance.
 ConceptNet triples make the model aware of extra commonsense knowledge to remedy the information insufficiency in some cases, while multi-stage training improves \textsc{KoaLa}'s capability in modeling procedural text.